JeanAEckelberg/JeanAEckelberg.github.io/portfolio.md

 <iframe src="https://drive.google.com/file/d/1LPucoZdP9JHq1PVFieB-ATvwAeYvDoZ3/preview" width="100%" height="480"></iframe>
 ### About:
 This piece was Jean's latest work and uses foley and voice lines from the attached video to create the music you hear.
-# Maya Deren plays Wintergaten
+# Maya Deren plays Wintergatan
 <iframe src="https://drive.google.com/file/d/11bwWX9afKQDSk6nYF-aWfLIsNBsCgcel/preview" width="100%" height="480"></iframe>
 ### About:
-In this piece, Maya Deren in "Meshes of the Afternoon" is paired up with  Wintergaten's "Biking is Better" to create an overall marvel.
+In this piece, Maya Deren in "Meshes of the Afternoon" is paired up with  Wintergatan's "Biking is Better" to create an overall marvel.
 ## Sound Design
 # 24 Hour Challenge
 <iframe src="https://drive.google.com/file/d/1tMjJrKlxcsjSCMUSPgbR9eshN_nqyrZR/preview" width="100%" height="480"></iframe>